Bucks Pest Control – Glis Glis Control

 What do you do if you suspect you have Glis Glis?

 The Glis Glis is protected under The Wildlife and Countryside Act.
 This means that only pest control companies such as Pest Control Bucks, who are authorised under licence, can trap them.
-We notify the governments Wildlife Licensing Unit of all Glis Glis we capture in order that they can maintain accurate records of how far they have spread.
+We notify NATURAL ENGLAND (who manage wildlife on behalf of DEFRA) of all Glis Glis we capture in order that they can maintain accurate records of how far they have spread.